All Episodes

 Something else here.

-You know, I'm amazed at the uh at the number of kooks who believe that 9-11 was staged, and believe me, they are out there.
+You know, I'm amazed at the number of kooks who believe that 9-11 was staged.

 I have seen some of these wacko movies that these people have produced on the internet.

-Because I like to get a bead on what kind of kookery is out there, because this program speaks truth to kooks.
+I have watched them because I like to get a bead on what kind of kookery is out there because this program speaks truth to kooks.

-And that the government did this on purpose to get the people of the country on a war footing to support bigger and powerful military uh spending and establishments and so forth.
+And that the government did this on purpose to get the people of the country on a war footing to support bigger and powerful military spending and establishments and so forth.

-Uh and they genuinely believe this.
+And they genuinely believe this.

 And you can, it's not just kookery, by the way, the poet laureate of New Jersey.